poncema4/PirateFlow/SERVER.md

 ### Cloudflare Tunnel

-The Pi is exposed to the internet through a Cloudflare Tunnel (formerly Argo Tunnel).
+The server is exposed to the internet through a Cloudflare Tunnel (formerly Argo Tunnel).
 This is the core of the networking setup and understanding it is important.

 **How it works:**
-1. The `cloudflared` daemon on the Pi maintains persistent outbound connections to Cloudflare's edge network.
+1. The `cloudflared` daemon on the server maintains persistent outbound connections to Cloudflare's edge network.
-2. When a request comes in for a subdomain of `lodgepi.com`, Cloudflare routes it through the tunnel to the Pi.
+2. When a request comes in for a configured hostname, Cloudflare routes it through the tunnel to the server.
-3. The Pi receives the request as plain HTTP on localhost.
+3. The server receives the request as plain HTTP on localhost.
 Cloudflare handles TLS termination.
 4. Responses travel back through the tunnel to the client.

 **Why this matters for your code:**